Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Existence and uniqueness of the population barycenter

 where $\Pi(\mu,\nu)$ is the set of all probability measures on $\Omega \times \Omega$ having $\mu$ and $\nu$ as marginals, see e.g.\ \cite{villani2003tot}.
 We recall that $\tilde{\gamma} \in \Pi(\mu,\nu)$ is called an optimal transport plan between $\mu$ and $\nu$ if

-Let $T : \Omega \to \Omega$ be a measurable mapping, and let $\mu \in \MM_{+}^{2}(\Omega)$.
+Let $T : \Omega \to \Omega$ be a measurable mapping, and let $\mu \in \MM_{+}(\Omega)$.
 The push-forward measure $ T \# \mu $ of $\mu$ through the map $T$ is the measure defined by duality as

-We also recall the following well known result in optimal transport (see e.g.\ \cite{villani2003tot} or Proposition 3.3 in \cite{MR2801182}): \begin{prop} Let $\mu, \nu \in\MM_{+}^{2}(\Omega)$.
-Then, $\gamma \in \Pi(\mu,\nu)$ is an optimal transport plan between $\mu$ and $\nu$ if and only if the support of $\gamma$ is included in the set $\partial \phi$ that is the graph of the subdifferential of a convex and lower semi-continuous function $\phi$ solution of the problem
+We also recall the following well known result in optimal transport due to Brenier \cite{Brenier91} (see also \cite{villani2003tot} or Proposition 3.3 in \cite{MR2801182}): \begin{prop} Let $\mu, \nu \in\MM_{+}(\Omega)$.
+Then, $\gamma \in \Pi(\mu,\nu)$ is an optimal transport plan between $\mu$ and $\nu$ if and only if the support of $\gamma$ is included in the set $\partial \phi$ that is the graph of the subdifferential of a convex and lower semi-continuous function $\phi$ satisfying